ianfixes/beepboop-js-teams/README.md

 # [Beep Boop](https://beepboophq.com) Teams JS Client

-This is a node.js client for the [Beep Boop Teams service](https://beepboophq.com/docs/article/api-teams).
+This is a node.js client for the [Beep Boop Teams service](https://beepboophq.com/docs/article/api-slack-teams).
+This provides acces to all the relevant access tokens and user/team IDs you might need.

 If running on Beep Boop the below example should just work.
 If running outside of Beep Boop it will fall back to an in memory store.
 See further configuration options below.